 Lilly Setterdahl was born in Sweden but lives in Illinois.
 She has written 19 books, including 16 works of nonfiction about Swedes in America (2 coauthored) and two historical fiction novels about the Titanic.
 Her most recent novel is Second Love After 50.

-Inspiration was in the air as Writers on the Avenue celebrated the conclusion of National Poetry Month with a spring poetry festival featuring workshops hosted by poets Ryan Collins and Farah Marklevits.
+Writers on the Avenue celebrated the conclusion of National Poetry Month in 2016 with a spring poetry festival featuring workshops hosted by poets Ryan Collins and Farah Marklevits.
 Following an open mic from workshop participants, winners of Writers on the Avenue’s poetry contest read their work, followed by performances from workshop leaders Ryan Collins and Farah Marklevits and concluding with a performance by University of Dubuque’s Poet in Residence, Lauren K. Alleyne.